-Sleep well/have a routine – Having a good nights rest can really help prevent stress or with coping with it.
+Having a good nights rest can really help prevent stress or coping with it.
 Settling down at a consistent time every night will help you get a decent nights rest.
-Also using an electronic gadget such as phone, tablet, computer etc is not good for a good nights sleep.
+Also using an electronic gadget such as phone, tablet, computer, etc is not good for a good nights sleep.
 Some modern devices come with a ‘night-mode’ which dulls the intensity of the screen to help you settle down (some can do it automatically on a timer, so in case you’re like me and you keep forgetting!).
 It’s best to put the device down an hour or so at least before going to bed.
 Reading before bed/playing music can certainly help settle you down too.

 - The sense of impending doom, danger, or dread.

 - Fear of loss of control or death